Lenfesty-b/SINDy/README.md

     - Run the trial-averaged model using the trial average model.
     - Compare the performance of the trial-averaged model to the original decision over many trials.

+4. **Manuscript data generation**:
+    - Use the commented code at bottom of each single trial (ST) and trial average (ave) .py file.
+    - This will take quite a long time to run.

 ### Example Workflow

 #### Single Trial Simulation